-You’ll need provisional registration to complete any of the three supervised practice pathways to general registration as a psychologist:
+You’ll need provisional registration to complete one of these supervised practice pathways to general registration as a psychologist:

 Provisional registration is also required for those completing a transitional program (for overseas-qualified applicants seeking psychology registration in Australia) or a return-to-practice program (for those who have taken a long break from psychological practice).